-Mr. Jesse McLemore left yesterday morning for Portsmouth, Va. after spending a few days visiting his sister, Mrs. A. H. Mangum.
+Mr. Jesse McLemore left vesterday morning for Portsmouth, Va. after spending a few days visiting his sister, Mrs. A. H. Mangum.

-Mr. Bascomb Traywick, of Marshville, Mrs. J. W. Smith the newly elected music teacher and Miss Maggie Outen, of Winof Pageland High School began gate, visited at Mr. J. T. Little's last week.
+Mr. Bascomb Traywick, of Marshville, Mrs. J. W. Smith and Miss Maggie Outen, of Winof Pageland High School began gate, visited at Mr. J. T. Little's

-Mr. D. F. Little left last week to spend some time in Gaston County at the home of his fatherinlaw, Mr. J. M. McIntosh.
+Mr. D. F. Little left last week Miss Propst has taught music to spend some time in Gaston for two years in the Seneca County at the home of his fatherinlaw, Mr. J. M. McIntosh.

 Mr. Edwin Burch, of Mt.
-Croghan, was in Pagel and last Wed- Sausage Mills-at reasonable prices nesday for the first time since it was known as the "Fox place."
+Croghan, was in Pagel and last Wed- Sausage Mills-at reasonable price nesday for the first time since it was known as the "Fox place."